Prime-Holding/widget_toolkit/doc/edit-address.md

 `addressModel` is the current address information, which is provided to be displayed in the widgets inside the page.
+`editAddressErrorMapper` receives a class, which should implement `EditAddressErrorMapper`, where you should map the errors for the city and street text values validation to `RxFieldException<String>` type, for more information check the documentation inside `EditAddressErrorMapper`.
 `cityErrorMapper` a function, which maps the the exceptions thrown from the validation methods inside the class implementing the `TextFieldValidator`class.
 The methods in that class validate the input String value for the edit city text input field.
 The `cityErrorMapper` should map the